xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

  * Course description: We will discuss various elementary functions and their applications in business.
 We will also cover linear programming as well as mathematics of finance.

  * Class organization: This course will likely be different from any other math course you have taken before.
 As an instructor, I will not be lecturing most of the time although I love lecturing very much.
 Scientific research shows that most people do not learn mathematics by listening, instead, they learn by doing it!
 I am sure you have said to yourself before "It looked so easy when the professor was doing it, but now I am confused when I have to do it by myself."
 Why?
 Because the knowledge belongs to your professor and does not belong to you.
 You do not learn the knowledge simply by hearing it once or twice from somebody else.
-In order for you to have a more thorough understanding of the knowledge, we will use a pedagocial practice called [inquiry-based learning](http://www.inquirybasedlearning.org).
+In order for you to have a more thorough understanding of the knowledge, we will use a pedagogical practice called [inquiry-based learning](http://www.inquirybasedlearning.org).
 Most of the time during the class, students will be working in groups and presenting solutions that they have produced by themselves and not by other people or textbooks.

  * Attendance is mandatory.
 Attending class meetings will have a direct impact on your learning as well as your grade.
 If you miss class for any reason, you are responsible for getting the information from a classmate, and checking the course web page for any handouts and assignments.
 You will not be able to make up the quiz for the day if you were not in class unless you have met the makeup policy below.